AllanChain/sane-break/README.md

 ### How to exit?

 Right-click the menu icon and hover over the "Postpone" menu.
 The "Quit" menu is there.
 This design is intended to make users think twice about whether they want to postpone breaks or really quit the software.

-### How to start Sane Break on startup?

-- Linux: Whatever way you like
-- macOS: Open "System Preferences" and search for "Login Items".
-Click "+" and add Sane Break to login items
-- Windows: Use <kbd>Win</kbd> + <kbd>R</kbd> and type `shell:startup`.
-Put `sane-break.exe` or its shortcut there

 ### Will Sane Break pause when I'm away?